 Kapha balancing foods

-7 Day Ayurvedic Meal Plan for Spring
+7 Day Kapha balancing Meal Plan for late winter/spring

 Click the picture or this link to learn more about the ebook!
 For less than the price of a meal out (or a takeaway, in COVID-19 times!) you get a whole week planned out for you, with week menu, meal prep schedule, shopping list and clearly explained instructions.
 It includes Kapha breakfast recipes, lunch and Kapha balancing dinner ideas, and also some Ayurvedic snack recipes and Kapha balancing drinks.